manoa-lost-found/manoa-lost-found.github.io/index.md

 ## Team

-BowFolios is designed, implemented, and maintained by [Philip Johnson](https://philipmjohnson.org) and [Cam Moore](https://cammoore.github.io/).
+Manoa Lost & Found is designed, implemented, and maintained by [manoa-lost-found](https://github.com/manoa-lost-found).